 This course includes a 3-hour, in-person final exam.
 The exam format will reflect that of the quizzes and will include both essay and multiple choice questions.
 You must pass the final exam with a score of at least 60% to pass the course.
-The final exam will take place on Wednesday, August 9th from 9 am to 12 pm, location to is TBD, on the Berkeley campus.
+The final exam will take place on Wednesday, August 12th from 9 am to 12 pm, 159 Mulford Hall on the Berkeley campus.

 If you will not be on campus for the final, it might be possible to take a proctored final off campus.
 Review the Proctor Info on the left navigation menu.
-Proctor applications are due by July 15th, 2017.
+Proctor applications are due by July 17th, 2015.